python/cpython/Doc/library/pyexpat.rst

    corresponding :attr:`EndElementHandler` for the end of the element.

-.. method:: xmlparser.CommentHandler(data)
+.. method:: XMLParserType.CommentHandler(data)

    Called for comments.  *data* is the text of the comment, excluding the leading ``'<!-``\ ``-'`` and trailing ``'-``\ ``->'``.

-.. method:: xmlparser.StartCdataSectionHandler()
+.. method:: XMLParserType.StartCdataSectionHandler()

    Called at the start of a CDATA section.
 This and :attr:`EndCdataSectionHandler` are needed to be able to identify the syntactical start and end for CDATA sections.

-.. method:: xmlparser.EndCdataSectionHandler()
+.. method:: XMLParserType.EndCdataSectionHandler()

    Called at the end of a CDATA section.

-.. method:: xmlparser.DefaultHandler(data)
+.. method:: XMLParserType.DefaultHandler(data)

    Called for any characters in the XML document for which no applicable handler has been specified.
 This means characters that are part of a construct which could be reported, but for which no handler has been supplied.

-.. method:: xmlparser.DefaultHandlerExpand(data)
+.. method:: XMLParserType.DefaultHandlerExpand(data)

    This is the same as the :func:`DefaultHandler`,  but doesn't inhibit expansion of internal entities.
 The entity reference will not be passed to the default handler.

-.. method:: xmlparser.NotStandaloneHandler()
+.. method:: XMLParserType.NotStandaloneHandler()

    Called if the XML document hasn't been declared as being a standalone document.
    This happens when there is an external subset or a reference to a parameter